-- 21st century skills: Technology is making it easier than ever to find information at the touch of button and students need to be able to do more than regurgitate facts.
-As highlighted in an earlier thought piece ‘Preparing students for 21st century challenges’ employers have highlighted complex problem solving, critical thinking, creativity and emotional intelligence as some of the key skills they are looking for in new hires.
-Project-based learning is a brilliant way of allowing students to gain these skills and gives them a clear example to demonstrate these skills to potential employers.
+Employability: Employers have highlighted complex problem solving, critical thinking, creativity and emotional intelligence as some of the key skills they are looking for in new hires.
+Project-based learning is an effective way of allowing students to gain these skills and provides a clear example of how to demonstrate these skills in practice .

-- Increased creativity: As project-based learning is largely student-directed learning it allows them to have free reign over the direction their project takes.
-This encourages creativity and encourages students to explore different areas they may have not considered through conventional teaching.
+Increased creativity: As project-based learning is largely student-directed it allows free reign over the direction the project takes, encouraging students to explore alternative methods they may have not considered through conventional teaching.

 Improved student experience: When done well, project-based learning yields a better experience for students than traditional instruction.
 Integrating project-based learning into remote or online learning can help students stay connected and engaged.
 Tips for facilitating project-based learning online include but are not limited to: being mindful of the variety of devices students are working from, highlighting video conferencing software to aid team working and providing opportunity for ongoing feedback to encourage reflection.

 Now more than ever, it is critical to prepare our future engineers for the challenges that lie ahead.
 We require a curriculum that reflects the complexities of engineering, providing space to comprehend real-world challenges before being given the responsibility of changing the way people live.
 Project-based learning, whether delivered online or in person, provides engineering students a safe place to gain a deep understanding of their impact and practice fundamental skills that are essential to the profession.
 Learn more about our Design Challenges which use project based learning or contact us at [email protected] to sign up for 2020/21 delivery.